mostage-app/studio/docs/infrastructure.md

 ### For Initial Setup (First Time Only)

-If you need to run the setup script (`setup-backend.sh`) via GitHub Actions, you need additional permissions:
+If you need to run the setup script (`scripts/setup-terraform-backend.sh`) via GitHub Actions, you need additional permissions:

 ```json
 {